 - EXAMPLE 4: In People v.
 Burton (2006) 143 Cal.App.4th 447, the appellate court upheld a conviction for misdemeanor child endangerment after the defendant engaged in serious domestic violence against the child’s mother while aware that their child was at the scene.
 Even through the child did not see the attack and the defendant had no intention to directly inflict suffering on his child, the fact that the defendant engaged in serious domestic violence against the mother while aware the child was at the scene and later saw the mother’s injuries, was support to support the conviction.

-If you’ve been arrested, charged, or are under investigation for child abuse under PC 273a, then contact a Child Endangerment Defense Lawyer at the Law Offices of John D. Rogers for a free confidential consultation concerning your rights and defenses.
+If you’ve been arrested, charged, or are under investigation for child abuse under PC 273a, then contact an experienced Newport Beach criminal defense attorney at the Law Offices of John D. Rogers for a free confidential consultation concerning your rights and defenses.